MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_optitem.md

 ### -field DUMMYUNIONNAME.Sel

 This union indicates the option's currently selected parameter value.
-Its usage is dependent on the <a href="https://msdn.microsoft.com/3b3c002c-a201-4f81-b208-30864343409b">CPSUI option type</a>.
+Its usage is dependent on the [CPSUI option type](https://docs.microsoft.com/windows-hardware/drivers/print/cpsui-option-types).

 If **pOptType** is **NULL**, the option has no parameters, so this union identifies an icon to be associated with the treeview node for the option.
 The icon identifier can be either an icon handle or an icon resource identifier, as indicated by OPTIF_SEL_AS_HICON in **Flags**.

 ### -field DUMMYUNIONNAME.pSel

 This union indicates the option's currently selected parameter value.
-Its usage is dependent on the <a href="https://msdn.microsoft.com/3b3c002c-a201-4f81-b208-30864343409b">CPSUI option type</a>.
+Its usage is dependent on the [CPSUI option type](https://docs.microsoft.com/windows-hardware/drivers/print/cpsui-option-types).

 If **pOptType** is **NULL**, the option has no parameters, so this union identifies an icon to be associated with the treeview node for the option.
 The icon identifier can be either an icon handle or an icon resource identifier, as indicated by OPTIF_SEL_AS_HICON in **Flags**.